jborden/jborden.github.io/_posts/2017-05-15-using-lacinia.md

        :headers {"Content-Type" "text/html"}
        :body (str "Only GraphQL JSON requests to /graphql are accepted on this server")})))
 ```

+***edit***: *As pointed out in the comment section below, the schema is being recompiled for each request by a call to **leaderboard-schema**.
+In development, this allows modifications to be made to the schema edn and be instantly reflected in new requests.
+However, recompiling the schema for each request has performance implications in production.*

 The **handler** fn filters out all requests, except those made to the /graphql URI.

 The **wrap-cors** middleware responds to a browser's OPTIONS request and returns a simple ACCESS CONTROL ALLOW ORIGIN header which allows requests to the server from any domain.
 This enables a web game to access the Leaderboard API service through XHR requests.
 The security implications of this are worth discussing, but are outside of the scope of this article.